I’m sure that most of us have said, at one time or another, “I could’ve done that!”

 She asked me to give John a call as he would never call anyone & was suffering from poor health.

-I don’t know why (and I sincerely regret it to this day), but I didn’t call right away.
-Next thing I knew, he entered the hospital & died shortly thereafter.
+I don’t know why (and I sincerely regret it to this very day), but I didn’t call right away.
+Next thing I knew, he entered the hospital for surgery & died shortly thereafter.
 He was 74 years old.

 I still stay in contact with Sonya & recently asked her if John ever shared his idea for the disposable litter box with her.

-He hadn’t, so I wonder what happened to his idea from 40 years ago.
+He hadn’t, so I wonder what happened to his novel thought from 40 years ago.

 ? ? ? ? ?